gkcng/arc/experiments/JOURNEY.md

 ## Metrics

-Training loss is the difference between the target grid tensor vs the predicted tensor.
+Training loss is the difference between the target grid tensor vs the predicted grid tensor.
 A straight forward Mean Squared Error is used.

 Evaluation metric is binary accuracy whether the predicted sequence is equal to the ground truth sequence, pixel by pixel, in the same order.
 Pixel color values are recovered from the floating point outputs by mapping the points to the closest vertex in the GSB solid representing a color.